weaviate/weaviate-io/developers/weaviate/configuration/replication.md

 $ curl /v1/objects/{ClassName}/{id}?consistency_level=ONE
 ```

-:::caution Note:
+:::note
-In v1.17, only [read queries that get data by ID](../api/rest/objects.md#get-a-data-object) have a tunable consistency level.
-All other object-specific REST endpoints (read or write) use the consistency level `ALL`.
-Starting with v1.18, all write and read queries are tunable to either `ONE`, `QUORUM` or `ALL`.
+In v1.17, only [read queries that get data by ID](../api/rest/objects.md#get-a-data-object) had a tunable consistency level.
+All other object-specific REST endpoints (read or write) used the consistency level `ALL`.
+Starting with v1.18, all write and read queries are tunable to either `ONE`, `QUORUM` (default) or `ALL`.
 GraphQL endpoints use the consistency level `ONE` (in both versions).
 :::

 import QueryReplication from '/_includes/code/replication.get.object.by.id.mdx';